Maahygrah/web3-onchain-log/README.md

 * **Coherent** (adjective): Logical, consistent, and completely clear. *Example:* "A community manager must present a coherent roadmap to long-term token holders to ensure project credibility during volatile market phases."

+* **Onboarding Friction Minimization:** The systematic reduction of technical setup steps required for a new user to interact with a Web3 platform, often achieved by utilizing embedded wallets or gasless transactions to maximize user retention.